Pimmz/Home-Energy-Saving-Store/README.md

 - **Newsletter Pages**
 ![Newsletter Page](documentation/readme_images/newsletter.png)

-- Clear heading and reasons why to sign up to the newsletter.
+- Clear heading and reasons why to sign up for the newsletter.
 - Submit button to send the application form onwards
 - Cancel button to redirect the user back if they have changed their mind.
 - Confirmation message that the form has been successfully submitted.
-- Error message pops up if the user has already subscribed.
+- An error message pops up if the user has already subscribed.

 - **Tips and Tricks Page**
 ![Tips and Tricks Page](documentation/readme_images/tips.png)